VoltageOS-dmXq/.github/profile/README.md

     @guckesh – First working Voltage OS build for dmXq and ongoing contributions.

+    @Machad3x – For various commits, bug fixes and maintaining the vendor and hardware tree

     @chaptsand – Rock-solid dmXq device & kernel trees.

 Huge thanks to everyone who is and will contribute to this!